 The growing mismanagement of waste – plastic, e-waste, construction & demolition waste, and others needs immediate attention from world leaders.
 Waste is not a local issue – it is a global phenomenon.
 We at Recykal believe EPR is the solution to the global problem of waste.
 What can be done?

-If you are a PIBO based in India and are looking towards implementing your EPR fulfillment plans, we are here to assist you in it.
-Recykal is a registered PRO that uses its digital waste management platform to manage plastic and e-waste in India.
+If you are a PIBO based in India and are looking towards implementing your EPR fulfillment plans, we are here to assist you.
 With a growing network of Brands, Recyclers, Aggregators, and Local Waste Pickers – our EPR Loop will make you a part of this umbrella network ‘Digitally’.